webix-hub/docs/data/desktop/configuring_uploader.md

 ##Defining additional data to send

-Uploader control allows defining **extra data** to send to server together with the file data.
+The Uploader control allows defining **extra data** to send to server together with the file data using the api/ui.uploader_formdata_config.md parameter:

-###In the autosend mode

 ~~~js
 webix.ui({